Installation

 How to install and use Basecoat in your app.

-Install the CSS
+Install using the CDN

 1. Add Tailwind CSS